Vaca Muerta: 2015-present

 In January 2015 YPF and Sinopec signed a memorandum of understanding for future cooperation in both conventional and unconventional petroleum development; they indicated that Sinopec Argentina Exploration and Production S.A. was already doing due diligence on exploration and development in "certain areas" of Vaca Muerta together with YPF.
 In January 2015 YPF indicated that it and Chevron had invested over US$3 billion in their Loma Campana venture, which YPF described as the most important unconventional oil project in the world outside the United States.

 In April 2015, Gallucio stated that production in the Loma Campana field had reached 44,000-45,000 barrels of oil equivalent a day.

 In April 2015, YPF signed a memorandum on cooperation with Gazprom, though it had previously denied the report.
 As of May 2015, more than 30 oil and gas companies were active in Vaca Muerta.

 In June 2015, YPF announced a new discovery in Vaca Muerta, this time in the La Ribera I block, with an initial output of 43,000 cubic meters (over 1.5 million cubic feet) of gas a day.
 In November 2015, YPF indicated that production from Vaca Muerta was 54,000 barrels of oil equivalent daily, with 47,000 from Loma Campana; it also indicated that Chevron had invested US$2,500,000,000 over the last two years.
 YPF showed production for the third quarter of 2016 at 58,200 barrels of oil equivalent daily from 522 wells, with 11 rigs working.

 In September 2016, after the change of government in Argentina, YPF said that proposed new rates for gas would permit the continued development of gas in Vaca Muerta.

 As of 2017, there were almost 500 fracking wells, one of the most fracked sites outside North America.

+By May 2024, the price of Vaca Muerta gas was US$5 per million BTU, half of the price of the imported LNG shipped from Brazil to LNG Escobar, and less than a third of the price of diesel.
+The Néstor Kirchner gas pipeline was partially operational.

 As of October 2024, there were over 1500 fracking wells and local infrastructure was stressed.
 The massive oil production produced an energy trade surplus for the first time since production began in 2012.
 An investment of $1.2 billion in the Rincón de Aranda field was planned to further increase oil production.
-Gas cannot yet be exported as there are no plants to turn it into LNG and no pipelines.
+Gas cannot yet be exported as there are no large scale plants to turn it into LNG and no pipelines, however liquefaction ship Hilli Episeyo is scheduled to export 11 million cubic meters per day from Las Grutas by 2027 or 2028.
+Further stages may export from Punta Colorada, Río Negro.